Money Market Fund

-You may want to invest in Money Market Funds if you require stability of principal, are seeking an investment for cash portion of an asset allocation program, are looking for an investment with a lower degree of risk during uncertain economic times or periods of stock market volatility, and/or consider yourself a saver rather than an investor.
+You may want to invest in the Money Market Fund if you require stability of principal, are seeking an investment for the cash portion of an asset allocation program, are looking for an investment with a lower degree of risk during uncertain economic times or periods of stock market volatility, and/or consider yourself a saver rather than an investor.

 Type of Risk:

 The risk that when interest rates increase, securities held by an Underlying Investment will decline in value.
 Long-term fixed income securities will normally have more price volatility than short-term securities because of the risk.

 The risk that the income from a fund's investments will decline because of falling market interest rates.

 The risk that an issuer of a debt security might not make interest and principal payments on the security as they become due.
 If the Issuer fails to pay interest, the income of an Underlying Investment investing in such debt security might be reduced, and if the issuer fails to repay the principal, the value of that security and of the Underlying Investment's shares might be reduced.

 The risk that the fund manager's assessment of companies whose securities are held in the fund may prove incorrect, resulting in losses or poor performance, even in a rising market.

 The overall general upward price movement of goods and services in an economy, usually as measured by the Consumer Price Index and the Producer Price Index.
 Over time, as the cost of goods and services increase, the value of a dollar falls because a person won't be able to purchase as much with that dollar as he or she previously could.

 Investment return and principal value will fluctuate and your investment, when redeemed, may be worth more or less than its original cost.
 Past performance is no guarantee of future results.
 Recent performance may be less than the figures shown.
 Obtain total returns current to the most recent month-end by calling our Mutual Funds Response Center at 800-447-4930.